joaoneto-git/React/README.md

   <a href="https://joaoneto.tech/" target="_blank">joaoneto.tech</a>
 </h2>

-## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [joaoneto-git](https://github.com/joaoneto-git/React).
-Thanks!

-## Built With

 My personal portfolio <a href="https://joaoneto.tech/" target="_blank">joaoneto.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.